openNDS/openNDS/docs/source/config.rst

 A list of the MAC addresses and access conditions of pre-emptively authenticated client devices.

-Pre-emptive clients have data usage monitored.
+Unlike Trusted Clients, Pre-emptive clients have their data usage monitored.
 Quotas and timeouts are applied.

+Pre-emptive clients are logged both locally and in remote fas servers in the same way as normal validated clients.

+Pre-emptive Authentication must be enabled (default).
+See "allow_preemptive_authentication".

+  Default: Not Set

 .. note::
  Be aware that most mobile devices randomise their mac address for each wireless network encountered.

-List parameters will be mac, sessiontimeout, uploadrate, downloadrate, uploadquota, downloadquota and custom and the ";" character is used as a parameter separator.
+List parameters will be mac, sessiontimeout, uploadrate, downloadrate, uploadquota, downloadquota and custom.
+The ";" character is used as a parameter separator.

 List parameters set to "0" or omitted are set to the global or default value.